 Blockchain is a technology working its way into the ether since 2009, but has taken on a life of its on in 2017.
-It emerged to entered most people’s consciousness in the form of bitcoin.
-Starting with a paper published anonymously by someone called Satoshi Nakamoto.
-The paper’s concept resonated quickly and deeply forging a community of developers determined to make it real.
+It entered most people’s consciousness in the form of bitcoin which emerged from a paper published anonymously under the pen name of Satoshi Nakamoto.
+The paper’s concept resonated quickly and deeply, forging a community of developers determined to make it real.

-The product they developed was called bitcoin.
-It is the first cryptocurrency applying block chain technology.
+The product, bitcoin, is the first cryptocurrency applying block chain technology.
 It is the potential of the database (or some call it the ledger) that makes this technology so interesting.
-Bitcoin and its siblings who followed are one application of a blockchain concept.
+Bitcoin and its siblings who followed are just one application of the blockchain concept.

 Blockchain is a solution to add uniqueness to digital assets and allowing trusted buying and selling of digital goods between unknown partners.

 The simple answer is no, although this is an ongoing argument.
 The issue of what constitutes money is an abstract conundrum that still has economists arguing over the criteria for inclusion.
 Just as gold is marketable, so is Bitcoin, and as neither are any use for buying a cup of coffee they compare well.